Estimating interaction effects with panel data: Model

-Once we admit that the effect of $X$ on $Y$ may depend on the observable $G$ and $H$, we may wonder whether there are additional, \emph{unobserved}, sources of effect heterogeneity.
-Our framework explicitly introduces unobserved heterogeneity in the effect of $X$ on $Y$ via the following three equations for cross-section unit $i=1,\cdots,n$ at time $t=1,\cdots,T$:
+We are interested in estimating \textit{interaction effects} in static linear panel models with a short $T$ dimension.
+In our framework, the effect of $X$ on $Y$ linearly depends on observables $H$ and on additional \emph{unobservable} sources of effect heterogeneity.
+We model this unobserved heterogeneity in the effect of $X$ on $Y$ as follows: